RetroDECK/RetroDECK/README.md

 RetroDECK also adds the `RetroDECK Framework` and the `RetroDECK Configurator` on top of the emulators and ES-DE interface that allows deeper integrations between emulators and easier exposure to a variety of features that you otherwise need to set per emulator basis to create a uniformity between them.

-For the long term vision and support you can check out the following wiki page:
+For our long term vision you can check out the following wiki page:

 [RetroDECK: Visions and Goals](https://github.com/XargonWan/RetroDECK/wiki/RetroDECK%3A-Visions-and-Goals)